809 Naval Air Squadron: F-35B Lightning (2023–present)

 In September 2013, it was announced that 809 NAS was to be reformed to become the first Fleet Air Arm squadron to be equipped with the Lockheed Martin F-35B Lightning.
 In 2016, it had been planned that the squadron would be recommissioned in April 2023 as the UK's second frontline F-35B squadron after No. 617 Squadron RAF, however this was delayed until later in 2023.

 In September 2022, James Heappey, the Minister of State for the Armed Forces, stated that 809 NAS was "due to stand up in quarter two of 2023", with full operating capability expected in 2025.
-809 NAS formally stood-up at RAF Marham, Norfolk, on 8 December 2023 and is expected to be "deployable" in 2025.
+809 NAS formally stood-up at RAF Marham, Norfolk, on 8 December 2023 and was expected to be "deployable" in 2025.
 Initial operating capability was anticipated by 1 December 2024.
 On 1 October 2024, it was announced that F-35B aircraft from 809 NAS had deployed to in the North Sea for a month's intensive training; the first time for nearly fifteen years that Royal Navy fast jets had operated from a Royal Navy aircraft carrier at sea.